Simone Bertelli: Career

 record surpassed the previous best by Andrea Giannini of 5.50m, set in September 1995.
 He retained his Italian junior championships title in July 2023.
 He then won the senior Italian Athletics Championships in July 2023.
 The following month, he won the gold medal at the 2023 European Athletics U20 Championships in Jerusalem, Israel.

 Bertelli won the senior Italian Indoor Athletics Championships in February 2024 in Ancona.
 He competed at the 2024 European Athletics Championships in Rome, without advancing to the final.

 Bertelli won the gold medal at the 2025 European Athletics U23 Championships in Bergen, Norway in July 2025 with a lifetime best clearance of 5.70 metres.
 He competed at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, without advancing to the final.

+A clearance of 5.60m was enough for tied second place with Valentin Lavillenie behind Keaton Daniel on countback at the StarPerche World Athletics Indoor Tour Bronze meeting in Bordeaux in January 2026.

+National titles

+Bertelli won three national championships at senior level.